 There are 20 ECTS of optional elements on the 3rd semester.
-The student will put together the optional package to reach 20 ECTS.
+The student will put together the optional package to reach at least 20 ECTS.

-The student has to choose 3-4 electives, which will be put into 2 groups with either 1 or 2 electives.
-Thus two grades for elective components will appear on the diploma.
-The individual grades will be presented too.
+The student has to choose 3-4 electives, and the individual grades will appear on the diploma.